llm-operator/docs/docs/source/jupyter_notebook.rst

 .. code-block:: console

-   llmo workspace notebooks create my-notebook
+   llma workspace notebooks create my-notebook

 By default, there is no GPU allocated to the Jupyter Notebook.
 If you want to allocate a GPU to the Jupyter Notebook, run:

 .. code-block:: console

-   llmo workspace notebooks create my-gpu-notebook --gpu 1
+   llma workspace notebooks create my-gpu-notebook --gpu 1

 There are other options that you can specify when creating a Jupyter Notebook, such as environment.
 You can see the list of options by using the `--help` flag.